-For this reason (and many more, as we'll get into) the PlayStation VR virtual reality headset is still going strong nearly two years after its initial release.
-That might start to change as VR companies venture into more affordable products, like the Oculus Go, but for now the PSVR is the best for your money.
+For this reason (and many more, as we'll get into) the PlayStation VR virtual reality headset is still going strong nearly six years after its initial release.
+That has changed as VR companies venture into more affordable products, like the Oculus Quest 2, but PSVR is still one of the best VR headsets for your money.

 PlayStation VR versus the rest

 For now at least, the PlayStation VR is truly different to anything else on the market.
 While Oculus Rift has closed in on the cost disparity, the PSVR only requires a PS4 console to run, not an expensive PC setup.
 The Oculus Go doesn't offer the immersive gaming quality the PSVR does.
 Different story for Oculus Quest 2, though.
 Go was a good VR intro for many — it's now discontinued — but it doesn't match up.